tc39/proposal-smart-pipelines/readme.md

   𝐸ᵢ[width(𝐸ᵢ)−1] `)`, where each element of the argument list may be an expression, an expression starting with `...`, or a blank elision.

-The last pipeline body, 𝐸ᵤ₋₁, is an exception: it must be a **single** expression that does **not** start with `...`, and it cannot be a parenthesized argument list either.
+The last pipeline step, 𝐸ᵤ₋₁, is an exception: it must be a **single** expression that does **not** start with `...`, and it cannot be a parenthesized argument list either.